July 8, 2016

-After waiting several minutes in the waiting room for my first doctor visit on July 8, 2016, my husband was escorted to an exam room, and I was escorted to a scale.
+After waiting several minutes in the waiting room for my first doctor visit, my husband was escorted to an exam room, and I was escorted to a scale.

 Side note: When I was 7, and I had “gotten fat.”
 I knew I gained weight because I had this awesome orange sweater with a penguin on it.
 It fit perfectly at the beginning of 2nd grade, and by the end of the school year, my mother told me to put it in the “garage sale” box because I was too big for it.

 I remember the exact moment the scale changed from a simple, subjective object to an emotionally charged monster that measured my self worth.
-We didn’t have a scale at home, and we were weighed twice a year.
-At the end of 2nd grade, I emotionally connected the scale in gym class with the loss of my favorite sweater.
+We didn’t have a scale at home, and we were weighed twice a year in gym class.
+At the end of 2nd grade, I emotionally connected the scale with the loss of my favorite sweater.
 My first diet came in 4th grade, or when I was 9.
-My parents gave me a product called “Get In Shape, Girl.”
+My parents gave me a product for Christmas called “Get In Shape, Girl.”
 I had the ribbon edition, see below:

 Get In Shape, Girl came with an audio cassette that would shout out the exercises I was to perform with my ribbon.
 In the upstairs hallway of my childhood home, I ran back and forth with my ribbon several times a week for months.
 This product didn’t teach me that exercise is important; it taught me that because I was fat, I didn’t get to have real toys or have real fun.
 Nope.
 Being fat meant that your “play” was exercise.